maluyckx/Network_Attacks/README.md

 3) Run the command `python3 main.py`.
 4) Enjoy.

-### Attack
+### Attack TODO add NTP port
-The attack script uses the socket library to create TCP sockets and attempt to connect to ports within the range of 1-65535.
-For each port, the script attempts to connect to the IP address and port combination using the `s.connect((t_IP, port))` statement.
-If a connection is successful, the script prints the port number and the protocol name associated with the port using the `socket.getservbyport(port)` function call.
+The attack script uses the socket library to create TCP sockets and attempts to connect to ports within the range of 1-65535.
+For each port, the script attempts to connect to the IP address and port combination using the `sock.connect_ex((host, port))` statement.
+If a connection is successful, the script prints the port number and the protocol name associated with the port.

-To manage a thread pool of up to 100 worker threads, the script uses the `concurrent.futures.ThreadPoolExecutor` function.
+To manage a thread pool of up to 100 worker threads.
 This allows multiple port scan requests to be processed concurrently.

 Additionally, the script uses a timeout of 0.25 seconds for each port scan to prevent the script from hanging indefinitely if a port is unresponsive or blocked.